 This phase of the procedure is entirely written.
-Its purpose is for the Committee to analyse the measures taken by the State party to implement three of the recommendations contained in the Concluding Observations, one year after their adoption.
-At the 25th session, the Committee will examine the follow-up report of the following State party:
+Its purpose is for the Committee to analyse the measures taken by reviewed States parties to implement three of the recommendations contained in the Concluding Observations, one year after their adoption.

+At the 26th session, the Committee hopes to examine the follow-up report of: